nusdbsystem/singa-auto/docs/src/dev/setup.rst

     6.4.
 Install nvidia-device-plugin, use command "*kubectl create -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v1.10/nvidia-device-plugin.yml*" on the *master node*

-7. On the *master node*, start Singa-Auto with ``bash scripts/kubernetes/start.sh``
+7. On the *master node*, start SINGA-Auto with ``bash scripts/kubernetes/start.sh``

-Exposing Singa-Auto Publicly
+Exposing SINGA-Auto Publicly
 --------------------------------------------------------------------

-Singa-Auto Admin and Singa-Auto Web Admin runs on the master node.
+SINGA-Auto Admin and SINGA-Auto Web Admin runs on the master node.
-If using docker swarm, change ``RAFIKI_ADDR`` in ``.env.sh`` to the IP address of the master node in the network you intend to expose Singa-Auto in.
+If using docker swarm, change ``RAFIKI_ADDR`` in ``.env.sh`` to the IP address of the master node in the network you intend to expose SINGA-Auto in.
-If using kubernetes, change ``RAFIKI_ADDR`` in ``scripts/kubernetes/.env.sh`` to the IP address of the master node in the network you intend to expose Singa-Auto in.
+If using kubernetes, change ``RAFIKI_ADDR`` in ``scripts/kubernetes/.env.sh`` to the IP address of the master node in the network you intend to expose SINGA-Auto in.

 Example: